 Why?
 Your mid-section is where hazardous-to-your-health visceral fat lurks.
 This is the fat that resides deep inside, between your abdominal organs.
 Though some fat is useful for protecting our precious parts, too much can out-weigh all the benefits.
 Waist sizes over 35 inches for women and 40+ inches for men have been associated with an increased risk of heart disease and diabetes.
 Enough said.

-4. DAILY CALORIES
+4. DAILY CALORIES (AND MACRONUTRIENTS)

 What?
 The Harris & Benedict formula for resting metabolic rate (what your body burns at rest) is most commonly used to establish a healthy helping of calories for your body to survive.
 After calculating the minimum you need to function, add your exercise habits to the equation.